umutevren/umutevren/README.md

 - [Principal Component Analysis (PCA) from Scratch](https://github.com/umutevren/pca-from-scratch) - This repository contains a comprehensive implementation of Principal Component Analysis (PCA) built from scratch in Python.
 The implementation includes various scaling options, variance explanation, data projection and reconstruction, outlier detection, and multiple visualization techniques.
 - [Neural Network from Scratch](https://github.com/umutevren/neutral-network-from-scratch) - This project implements a neural network from scratch using NumPy, with a focus on the MNIST dataset.
 It includes features like Adam optimizer, Categorical Cross Entropy loss function, mini-batch gradient descent, and comprehensive model evaluation visualizations.

+###  Dataviz & Storytelling
+- [A Tale Of Three Climates](https://github.com/umutevren/a-tale-of-three-climates) - A data visualization project comparing daily temperature patterns across three distinct climates: Amsterdam, Tokyo, and Cape Town, focusing on the years 1995 and 2020 to observe long-term temperature changes.